691140446/drg-weapon-balance/Driller/HE Grenade/HE-Grenade-Balance.md

   * **Property**: MaxGrenades
   * **Value Offset**: 279
   * **File**: `FSD\Content\WeaponsNTools\Grenades\HighExplosive\Grenade_HighExplosive`
+  > The number of grenade was increased to match the amount of Sticky Grenade carried by the Gunner since their stats is similar.
 * **Area Damage**: 130 > 140
   * **Class**: DamageComponent
   * **Property**: RadialDamage